-You’re here because you want to know how to deal with alcohol withdrawal.
+You’re here because you want to know how to cope with alcohol withdrawal.
 Deciding to stop drinking is a great decision, but quitting cold turkey isn’t always the best choice.
-During alcohol detox, you may experience withdrawal symptoms ranging from mildly uncomfortable to life-threatening.
-The team at Recovery at the Crossroads, in New Jersey is here for you during your medical intervention!
+During alcohol detox, you may experience alcohol withdrawal symptoms ranging from mildly uncomfortable to life-threatening.
+The team at Recovery at the Crossroads, in New Jersey, is here for you during your medical intervention!

 1. Tell a friend or family member before you start the detox process.

 About six hours after your last drink, you may start to feel some of the earliest alcohol withdrawal symptoms, such as nausea, fast heart rate and vomiting.
 Within 12 to 48 hours, you may experience more serious symptoms, including hallucinations or even seizures.
 Therefore, it’s important to have someone you trust with you during the detox period.

 If you don’t feel well enough to care for yourself, a trusted friend or family member can bring you cold drinks, make sure you get enough to eat and talk you through some of the most severe withdrawal symptoms.
 If you experience signs of delirium tremens (DTs), your loved one can also call for medical attention or take you to the nearest hospital for treatment.
 Family therapy may also help during this time.

 2. Have medical supplies and comfort items on hand.

 It may take 24 to 72 hours to eliminate all the alcohol from your body.
 During detoxification, you may not feel well enough to go to the grocery store or visit your local pharmacy, so be sure to stock up on any needed supplies before you have your last drink.

 You may want to get a heating pad, a warm pair of slippers and comfortable clothing to wear while you go through the detox process.
 Acute alcohol withdrawal and severe symptoms may bring on flu-like symptoms.